leok7v/leok7v.github.io/page6.md

 Wind River Systems
 ---

-I actually performed two tours of duty with Wind River with brief detour to couple of other projects in between.
+I actually performed two tours of duty with Wind River, with a brief detour to a couple of other projects in between.

 2002-2005
 ---